Ltay49/yourArt/README.md

 Find specific artworks using search, filter by artist, or sort based on your preferences.

 🗾️ **Create a Custom Collection**
-Add your favorite artworks to a personal collection stored locally.
+Add your favorite artworks to a personal collection and save in the db.

 🧹 **Manage Your Collection**
-Easily add or delete any piece from your collection — no account required to start!
+Easily add or delete any piece from your collection.

 🔗 **Accessible UI**
 Includes responsive layouts, screen reader support, and clean design for all users.

+🌍 **Access**
+Access your artworks from any device through creating an account.

 📱 **Fully Mobile & Web Friendly**
 Works seamlessly across devices — built with Expo + React Native Web.